Polish Supreme Court Disciplinary Chamber law: Overview of the law

+The law also changed the manner in which the head of the Supreme Court of Poland is appointed.
+The Law and Justice party had previously attempted to oust the current head, Małgorzata Gersdorf, and her term expired in 2020.
+The law has been discussed as giving the government the practical ability to control and sack judges.
+The legislation was later found to violate EU judicial standards, with the government later being fined €320M.

 Reactions

 Critics of the law called it draconian, and demonstrations against it took place throughout Poland.

 The U.N.
 High Commissioner for Human Rights said that the bill "risks further undermining the already heavily challenged independence of the judiciary in Poland".
 The EU urged Poland not to pass the bill, and to consult the Venice Commission, yet it passed.
 The Association of Judges of Ireland condemned the Polish legislation.
 Koen Lenaerts, President of the Court of Justice of the European Union, warned that "You can’t be a member of the European Union if you don’t have independent, impartial courts operating in accordance with fair trial rule, upholding union law".

 The Polish Supreme Court stated that the bill was a "continuation of the lawlessness of the 1980s".
 According to the court: "Everything is there: a ban on the freedom of speech by judges, the establishment of a surveillance mechanism and a drastic reduction of their right to have profiles on social networks".
 The Court further said that Poland overruling the primacy of EU law may force it out of the bloc.

 Donald Tusk, former European Council president, warned the bill might force Poland out of the EU.
 Ombudsman Adam Bodnar said the law "violates the Constitution and the ground rules of the rule of law" and "would definitively put Polish courts and judges under the control of the legislative and executive branches of government".
 Special Rapporteur of the United Nations on the Independence of Judges and Lawyers Diego García Sayán and President of the European Association of Judges José Igreja Matos warned the legislation "runs contrary to judicial independence".

 The Helsinki Foundation for Human Rights and the Committee for the Defence of Democracy organized protests throughout Poland against the bill.

 José Igreja Matos, president of the European Association of Judges, stated on 18 January 2021 that "the muzzle law should be immediately blocked to put an end to the current dangerous intimidation of independent judges".